Pierre Charles L'Enfant: President's House

-L'Enfant envisioned the "President's House" to have public gardens and monumental architecture.
+L'Enfant envisioned the "President's House" (later to be known as The White House), to have public gardens and monumental architecture.
 Reflecting his grandiose visions, he specified that the "President's House" (occasionally referred to as the "President's Palace") would be five times the size of the building that was actually constructed, even then becoming the largest residence then constructed in America.
-Emphasizing the importance of the new Nation's Legislature, the "Congress House" would be located on a longitude designated as 0:0.
+The "President's House" would be located at a northwest diagonal from the "Congress House" along the future Pennsylvania Avenue. while situated on a ridge parallel to the Potomac River, north of a riverfront marsh and Tiber Creek.